ocaml/platform-blog/opam-2-2-0-alpha3.md

 ```
 available: opam-version >= "2.2.0~alpha3"
 ```
-if the change is Windows specific, you can use:
+or, if the change is Windows-specific:
 ```
 available: opam-version >= "2.2.0~alpha3" | os != "win32"
 ```

-## Other note-worthy changes
+## Other noteworthy changes

-* Sandbox: Make /tmp writable again to restore POSIX compliancy
+* Sandbox: `/tmp` is now writable again, restoring POSIX compliance
-* opam tree: Allow packages with a specific version, directories or local opam files, as input
+* opam tree: `opam tree package.version` is now supported, displaying the dependency tree of a specific version of a package
-* opam tree: Handle `--recurse` and `--subpath` for directory arguments
+* opam tree: `--recurse` and `--subpath` are supported for directory arguments
-* opam admin: Add the `add-extrafiles` command to add/check/update the `extra-files:` field according to the files present in the `files/` directory
+* opam admin: new `add-extrafiles` command to add/check/update the `extra-files:` field according to the files present in the `files/` directory
-* opam lint: Allow to mark a set of warnings as errors using a new syntax -W @1..9
+* opam lint: new syntax allow marking a set of warnings as errors e.g. `-W @1..9`
 * Releases: Pre-built binaries now include ppc64le and s390x

 ## Miscellaneous changes

-* A handful of issues related to the compilation of opam on Windows, were fixed
+* A handful of issues related to the compilation of opam on Windows were fixed
 * Bugs in the handling of the `OPAMCURL`, `OPAMFETCH` and `OPAMVERBOSE` environment variables were fixed
 * Bugs in the handling of the `--assume-built` argument were fixed
 * Sporadic crashes and segfaults during shell detection on Windows were fixed
-* The switch specific `environment` file now stores environment variable rewriting rules

 Various other improvements were made and bugs were fixed.
 API changes are denoted in the release note linked above.
-This release also includes a handful of PRs improving the documentation and more than a dozen PRs improving an extending the tests.
+This release also includes a handful of PRs improving the documentation and more than a dozen PRs improving and extending the tests.

 ## Windows Support